pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="hangingindent">NOTE 1 MathML is the only domain-specific namespace defined in PDF 2.0.</p>

 <p>
-<del onMouseEnter="mouseEnter(this)" data-issue="72">When including mathematics structured as MathML 3.0, the math structure element type as defined in MathML 3.0 shall be used, and shall have its namespace explicitly defined (see 14.7.4.2, "Namespace dictionary").</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="72" data-iso="approved">When including mathematics structured as MathML 3.0, the math structure element type as defined in MathML 3.0 shall be used, and shall have its namespace explicitly defined (see 14.7.4.2, "Namespace dictionary").</del>
-<ins onMouseEnter="mouseEnter(this)" data-issue="72">When including mathematics structured as MathML 3.0, the <b>math</b> structure element type, as defined in MathML 3.0, shall be used to enclose the formula under the <b>Formula</b> structure element type.
+<ins onMouseEnter="mouseEnter(this)" data-issue="72" data-iso="approved">When including mathematics structured as MathML 3.0, the <b>math</b> structure element type, as defined in MathML 3.0, shall be used to enclose the formula under the <b>Formula</b> structure element type.
 All MathML structure element types and their attributes shall have the MathML 3.0 namespace explicitly defined (see 14.7.4.2, "Namespace dictionary").</ins>
 </p>

 <p>...</p>